 Yes – you can provide your consent on your leavers form or write to your referee to give your consent.
 If it is not clear whether or not you have given consent, then the referee may contact you to verify, or they may not provide a reference until you have contacted them.

-You can withdraw your consent for your reference to be given by contacting the HR Staff Hub or Recruitment Hub in writing.
+You can withdraw your consent for your reference to be given by contacting the Staff Hub or Recruitment in writing.

-Do you need to take references if I am offered a new role at the College but I am already employed at the College?
+Do you need to take references if I am offered a new role at the university while I am already employed there?

-If you apply for a new role at the College, whether it is at the same job level and pay, a higher job level or a move in a new direction, you will need to provide referee details.
+If you apply for a new role at the university, whether it is at the same job level and pay, a higher job level or a move in a new direction, you will need to provide referee details.
 You will be asked to agree to the Data Privacy Policy Statement when completing your job application on TalentLink, which confirms your consent for your referees to be contacted.
-The HR Recruitment Hub will usually only seek one reference if you are a successful internal candidate, from your current line manager.
-However, your new line manager can use their discretion as to whether references are required or not.

 If you are promoted to a new job level following the Job Level Review process, you won’t need to provide referee details.